Gyoza-Finance/docs/docs/user-docs/NERI-staking-and-voting.md

 Guide to staking NERI tokens and participating in governance.

-NERI token is the native governance token of the Nerite protocol.
+NERI token is the native governance token of the Gyoza protocol.

 Holders have the power to:
 1. Update (increase or decrease) the debt limits for each collateral type the system accepts.
 Setting the debt limit to 0 would essentially shutdown that collateral branch and only allow repayments.